TheCNerd/rust_password_gen/README.md

 # Rust Password Generator
+## Please note that it doesn't work at the moment.
+Currently this is just a placeholder that just prints Hello WOrld.
+I'm working on the password generator on my local machine at the moment and will upload it to github when done.

 Hello!
 I decided to remake the python password generator and rewrite it in rust because I'm learning rust and I figured that this would probably be a good start.